Who We Are

 Barbara Roberts (administrator)

 Barbara was born again in her early 20s but didn’t get to church for 13 years.
 During those years in the wilderness (you can read more about them here) she married an unbeliever and they had a daughter.
 After five years she left because of her husband’s abuse, was successful in gaining child custody, and started attending church.
 She refrained from divorce because she thought she didn’t have biblical grounds.
 Note: in Australia, the Family Court can finalise custody and financial/property matters after separation, even though neither party has applied for divorce.
-Divorce — the Decree Nisi — the formal decree that the marriage has ended — is quite a separate matter from child custody and obtaining a property settlement.
+Divorce—the written certificate saying the marriage has ended, the Decree Nisi—is quite a separate matter from child custody and obtaining a property settlement.

 Four years later her husband appeared to become a Christian and they reconciled, but a year later she separated again because the abuse recurred.
 She started supporting other victim-survivors and eventually wrote the book Not Under Bondage [*affiliate link] and set up notunderbondage.com to address domestic abuse in a Christian context.
 She has also contributed a chapter in the book, Intimate Partner Sexual Violence: A Multidisciplinary Guide to Improving Services and Support for Survivors of Rape and Abuse, (affiliate link) which is an authoritative resource for all professionals who work with IPSV victims.
 Barbara’s chapter is called ‘Pastoral Responses to Christian Survivors of Intimate Partner Sexual Violence’.